|

 SWCPC 273 E4

 The postcard features the Tahoka High School.
-It was sent to Winnie Billings Moore in
+It was sent in 1918 to Winnie

-Billings McDaniel.
+Flora Billings McDaniel.
 Tahoka is the county seat of Lynn County, Texas.
-It was organized in
+It was